Wondering who’s behind all this nonsense? Here’s a quick snapshot of the cruising couple behind With Brio!

 Jonathan: 32, Maine-born, practical realist with the ability to not only take all things apart but also to fix them and get them together again!
 Responsible for the broad category that I refer to simply as “mechanics” (includes inboards, outboards, plumbing, electronics, electrical and anything else I can’t identify) as well as cooking meals other than Kraft Dinner and being our Great White Fisherman (see photo!).
 Dedicated hard-worker who never gives less than 110% and runs his own business painting and restoring houses and boats in Maine.
 Loves the actual “sailing” part of cruising more than anything else.
 Speaks much better Spanish than I do and is a serious bird-lover (had pet chickens).
 Fantastically understanding & my favourite partner in all aspects of life.

-Zephyr: 0, Maine-born, boat-raised newest + cutest member of the Brio crew who joined us in April 2018.
+Zephyr: 0, Maine-born in April 2018, boat-raised newest + cutest member of the Brio crew who joined us in April 2018.
 So far loves to taste the ocean breeze, play outside and get rocked to sleep.
 Still working on what his boat duties will be!

 Us: We met through a mutual friend in the summer of 2009 in Vancouver.
 I didn’t pay too much attention to this Maine-boy until I heard him say something about sailing and how he would like to live on a boat one day.
 We’ve been together ever since, albeit with a lot of time in the beginning on opposite coasts of North America.
 The challenge of a long-distance relationship was one of the biggest pushes for getting the boat and the cruising funds together to make our dreams a reality.
 Nothing like a little love-motivation to get things moving 🙂 We sailed around Vancouver Island on my parents’ sailboat in June 2010, and after confirming that yes, we do indeed absolutely-freaking-LOVE sailing, decided we wanted to commit to this lifestyle more permanently.